laurenchen0631/English-Learning/category/common_phrase.md

 - bang for the buck 值回票價 == value in return for your money
 	- They’re very careful when they spend money, and they’re going to insist on getting the most bang for their buck.
 - big draw 非常吸引人的點 == a big source of attraction.

-## Number
-- all short of 未達 == to fail to reach an amount or standard that was expected or hoped for
-	- Bankers had reportedly sought a $120 billion valuation for Uber, and the $45 IPO price fell far short of that
-+ well over 超過/多於 == much more than
-	- it takes a human infant well over a year to learn how to walk.
-	- Every second, 17 people watch a TED Talk, on average, and the organization’s videos have garnered well over one-billion views.

 ## Apothegm
 - That was then.
 This is now. 此一時，彼一時